mvolkmann/blog/src/htmx.md

 where a change in one part of the UI triggers changes in many other parts that need to be reflected quickly.

+Htmx can be used in conjunction with other approaches.
+Consider using it for all the parts of apps that do not require high frequency updates.

+## Offline Support

 Using htmx in apps that require offline support is tricky because htmx relies on sending HTTP requests to get new HTML updates to the UI.

 One way to achieve this is to use a service worker to intercept and process HTTP requests.
 For an example of this approach, see {% aTargetBlank "https://github.com/mvolkmann/htmx-offline", "htmx-offline" %}.

 An effort is underway to address offline usage of htmx at
 {% aTargetBlank "https://github.com/spirodonfl/htmx-offline-mode",
 "htmx-offline-mode" %}.

-Htmx can be used in conjunction with other approaches.
-Consider using it for all the parts of apps that do not require high frequency updates.

 ## Choosing a Stack